grafana/grafana/docs/sources/installation/upgrading.md

 ### Ubuntu or Debian

-You upgrade Grafana by following the same procedure as when you installed it.
+You can upgrade Grafana by following the same procedure as when you installed it.

 #### Upgrade Debian package